IBM/Scalable-WordPress-deployment-on-Kubernetes/README.md

 Now please move on to [Accessing the External Link](#4-accessing-the-external-wordpress-link).

-### 3.2 Using Bluemix MySQL as backend
+### 3.2 Using IBM Cloud MySQL as backend

-Provision Compose for MySQL in Bluemix via https://cloud.ibm.com/catalog/services/compose-for-mysql
+Provision Compose for MySQL in IBM Cloud via https://cloud.ibm.com/catalog/services/compose-for-mysql

 Go to Service credentials and view your credentials.
 Your MySQL hostname, port, user, and password are under your credential uri and it should look like this